marcopiraccini/sd-swim/README.md

           "host": 10.10.10.11, // A_IP
           "port": 5678         // A_PORT
         },
-        "members": { (...)  }
+        "members": { (...) }   // The full members list, ask known by B
     }
 ```
 A receives the *JoinAck* and saves his own IP and init the member list.
 A will receive multiple updates (at maximum one for each *Join* sent).
-The first valid response is used by A to set his own IP and the (full) initial member list.
+The first valid response is used by A to set his own IP and the (full) initial member list, indeed
-(sending the full member list from another node is the quicker way to start gossiping with other nodes).
+sending the full member list from another node is the quicker way to start gossiping with other nodes.
 Subsequent *JoinAck* received are silently ignored, since the initial member list is
 already set and the node knows is IP.

-# Failure Detection
+## Failure Detection

-Use these params:
+These are the protocol parameters:
 - `interval`: Protocol Period
 - `pingReqGroupSize`: Failure detector subgroups
 - `pingTimeout`